2016 Ohio State University attack: Emergency response

 Eleven of the injured were treated at area hospitals.
 Eight of them were sent to OSU Wexner Medical Center, Grant Medical Center, and Riverside Methodist Hospital.
 None of the injuries were considered life-threatening.
-Four remained hospitalized by the next day.
+Four remained hospitalized the next day.

 The first officer to respond to the scene of the attack was Alan Horujko, an officer with the OSU Division of Police who happened to be nearby because of a reported gas leak.
 Horujko shot and killed the assailant within a minute after the attack started.
 The Columbus Division of Police, Franklin County Sheriff's Office and the Ohio State Highway Patrol dispatched tactical teams, negotiators, a K-9 unit, and additional officers to assist campus police.
 In addition, a Columbus Division of Fire bomb squad was dispatched to the scene and arrived at 10:06 a.m.
 The FBI's Cincinnati office announced that its agents were assisting campus police in the investigation.
 Agents from the local Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) unit were also dispatched to the scene of the attack.

 Upper Arlington and Grandview schools were locked down for a short time while police investigated the incident.
 The Ohio Department of Transportation temporarily closed ramp access to and from Route 315 at Lane Avenue and Medical Center Drive.